functions-lab/geo2sigmap/README.md

 ## Example Usage
 >Note: The public OSM sever have a query limitation around 2-20 query/second.
 To achieve higher speed, consider deploy a self-host OSM server following the [OSM official document](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation).
 A reasonable speed of self-hosted server would be above 200 query/second.

-The following command uses an 8km^2 sub-region in Durham, NC, as an example.
+The following command uses an 8km^2 sub-region in Durham, NC, 512m area dimension and 0.2 building to landing threshold, as an example.
 For custom settings, please check the detail option by the `-h` arguments for each Python script.
 ![image](https://github.com/functions-lab/geo2sigmap/assets/24806755/02315890-e317-4232-b98f-015e84a16118)

 ### data folder structure